 This is easily the exchange’s most eye-catching feature.
 Thanks to a high level of transparency, you can see big traders’ stats—including their past performance, risk score, and so on—before deciding to piggyback onto their trades.
 In short, courtesy of the CopyTrader tool, eToro traders can actually see what other traders are doing and replicate it automatically.

 eToro has shown a remarkable appetite for innovation and improvement in its toolset.
 Not content with simply offering a user-friendly and well-received trading platform, in recent years it has also added its aforementioned CopyTrader, as well as its CopyPortfolio.
-The latter is a long-term investment tool that’s essentially a digital fund manager, powered by machine learning.
+The latter is a long-term investment tool that’s essentially a digital portfolio manager, powered by machine learning.
 It combines the actions taken by the platform’s most successful traders and a broader market strategy to manage your investments for you in a low-risk manner.

 When a lot of money is potentially at stake, you want to know your funds are funds are going to be fully secured, making it something any eToro review forum must address.
 Happily, this is certainly the case with eToro, who ensures its users’ personal data is protected and keeps their actual money tucked away in Tier 1 European banks.

 Liquidity—the ability to move in and out of trades swiftly—is something that most traders prize in order to be successful.
 Fortunately, liquidity is never an issue when trading with eToro.
 This is thanks in part to a market-maker model and to their use of CFDs, which enable fractional trading.

 The mobile app, available on both iOS and Android devices, has received generally positive reviews, and makes trading on the go an absolute cinch.
 You basically get all the same functionalities as the desktop version, including buying and selling cryptos and checking up on your portfolio.
 Needless to say, the eToro app is one of this exchange’s claims to fame.